mfem/mfem/.gitlab/README.md

 ## Scripts

 Scripts specific to the CI only are in `.gitlab/scripts`.
-It is best practice to keep scripts outside the CI configuration (not to right bash scripts in a yaml file) because it helps with readability, maintance and more importantly with transition to another CI system.
+It is best practice to keep scripts outside the CI configuration (no bash scripts embedded in a yaml file) because it helps with readability, maintance and also with transition to another CI system.

 **NOTE**

-Most of the scripts there are driven by environment variable and do not have a usage function.
+Most of the scripts there are driven by environment variables and do not have a usage function.
 This should be improved.